rethc/RealMe-Status-Bot/README.md

 Unofficial web app for checking the status of RealMe login services, uses [UptimeRobot](https://uptimerobot.com/) as the status checker.

 ## New Features:
-- Last updated time - finally working!! (v1.0.1)
+- Timestamps finally working! (v1.0.1)

 ## To do: